pomerantsev/accented/CONTRIBUTING.md

 * A change in the business logic / UI / API (obviously).
 * A bug fix / performance improvement.
 * A dependency version bump.
+  * For runtime dependencies, we’ll definitely bump the version, even if nothing is changing for consumers.
+  * For build dependencies that may affect the generated code (for example, typescript), create a patch change.
+  * For other development dependencies, don't add a changeset (this bump shouldn’t affect consumers at all).
 * A development dependency version bump (if it may potentially change the compiled code).
 * A Readme update (if that’s the Readme that gets published on NPM).